Banks' dollar borrowing adds layer of risk to Malaysia's creeping crisis

 Back in 1997, the external borrowing binge was led by corporates.
 Short-term debt was 33 percent of total borrowings of $43.9 billion, while currency reserves were less than $22 billion.
 The ringgit was overvalued, and Malaysia ran a current account deficit so was hugely dependent on foreign funding.

-Now most analysts assume the resource-rich country's current account surplus - its earnings from exports of manufactured goods and liquified natural gas - indemnify it against a balance of payments crunch.
+Now most analysts assume the resource-rich country's current account surplus - its earnings from exports of manufactured goods and liquefied natural gas - indemnify it against a balance of payments crunch.

 "If it turns into a run, then they don't have enough reserves," said Tim Condon, ING's chief Asia economist.
 "Still, they don't have to raise money.
 It's hard to get a balance of payments crisis in a country running a current account surplus."